AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/assign-users-to-layout-template.md

 # Assign users to a layout template

-As an Adobe Workfront administrator, you can assign a layout template you have created to any user, job role, team, or group who needs to use it.
+You can assign a layout template you have created to any user, job role, team, or group who needs to use it.

 For users that do not have a layout template assigned to them, the default layout is used.
 To learn about the default layout, see [About the default Adobe Workfront layout](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md).